aphan713/E-learning-during-Covid-19/data/README.md

 Also, it is worth noting that NCES actually classifies districts to a locale type according to the locale type that the enrollment-weighted _majority_ (or plurality, if no majority exists) of schools are located in within the district ([see section 4.4](https://files.eric.ed.gov/fulltext/ED577162.pdf)).
 It is therefore possible that a large number of students might actually live in different locales, even in the same district.
 Ideally each district could be weighted by how urban vs. rural it is, but in the absence of de-anonymized data, it is probably not possible to do this.

+See https://fpeckert.me/eglp.pdf for additional information on geographic crosswalks.

 ### Re-computing Alignment Data